hyeonLewis/aa-sdk-test/README.md

 ## 3. Usage

-Some input/output values need to be stored in the DB or on the user side (localStorage, Clould backup).
+Some input/output values need to be stored in the DB or on the user side (localStorage, Cloud backup).
 The storage format doesn't matter, as long as it's structured in a way that makes it easy to retrieve user data.

 ### Create a new AA wallet

+Users can create their zkAuth wallet based on their OAuth2 idToken.

+1. Prepare a JWT token from the OIDC provider for the initial owner (Note: Nonce isn't important)

-1. Create and Save Wallet
+2. Create and Save Wallet

     - Input
         - `ownerKey`: Generated private key of the initial owner